My mate’s heart is closed towards me, what can I do to open it?

-When our mate has been hurt by us it usually results in what we call a “closed spirit.”
-The essence of what this means is that God created every person with three interrelated parts as well: spirit, soul and body.
+When our mate has been hurt by us, it usually results in what we call a “closed spirit.”
+The essence of what this means is that God created every person with three interrelated parts: spirit, soul and body.
 The body is our physical makeup, while the soul includes our mind, will, and emotions.
-Furthermore, the spirit is the innermost being, like the conscience; it's at this level that we have fellowship with one another.
+Furthermore, the spirit is the innermost being, like the conscience; it’s at this level that we have fellowship with one another.

 Ideally, a couple will relate to each other on all three levels.
-Every one's body language is communicating openness; and they are free speak, think and feel—all of which communicates to the person's spirit.
+Everyone’s body language is communicating openness; and they are free to speak, think and feel—all of which communicates to the person’s spirit.
 And with many positive exchanges, relationships grow deeper in those three areas.
-However, spouses can also offend each other’s spirit, resulting in a close spirit or heart.
+However, spouses can also offend each other’s spirit, resulting in a closed spirit or heart.

 After witnessing firsthand the devastation that hurt can produce in a marriage, we’ve realized that there four crucial attitudes that can help a person to open their closed heart.

 - Become soft and tender with the person.
 The first step is to become soft in your mind and spirit.
 Lower your voice and relax your facial expressions.
 This reflects honor and humility; and as Proverbs 15:1 suggests, “A gentle answer turns away anger…”

 - Understand, as much as possible, what your mate has endured.
 It’s important to genuinely understand the pain your wife feels and how she has interpreted your offensive behavior.
 Ask for her interpretation of what occurred.
 The goal is to listen and understand what your mate is feeling—listen to and care about their heart.
 Resist defending yourself, lecturing, or questioning why she did or didn’t do something.